To get familiar with the application functionality, you can install Oro applications with environment components using

-If you have changed the application host, admin login, or password, please refer to the Vagrantfile for these details.
+If you have changed the application host, admin login, or password, please refer to the .env-build for these details.

 SSH Access to the Virtual Machine¶

 To connect to the virtual machine via SSH, run the following command in the working directory on your host machine:

 You will be logged in to the virtual machine as vagrant user with sudo permission (you do not need a password to use the sudo command).

 To configure SSH access to the virtual machine for the utilities that run on the host machine, like IDE, get the explicit SSH credentials by running the following command:

-- vagrant up – Creates and configures the virtual machine according to the Vagrantfile.
+vagrant up – Creates and configures the virtual machine according to the Vagrantfile.
 Unless vagrant destroy has been launched on consecutive runs, vagrant up powers on the virtual machine.
-The provisioning script defined in the config.vm.provision variable in the Vagrantfile is run only once.
+The provisioning scripts run only once.

 vagrant halt – Stops the virtual machine and saves the virtual machine image (without the current RAM state) to the host hard drive.

-- vagrant destroy – Destroys the VM and frees the host machine’s resources.
+vagrant destroy – Destroys the virtual machine and frees the host machine’s resources.